 Taking meeting minutes and make them available to the public.

 This process, while beneficial, has allowed the participation of the relatively few Vermonters who had the time to engage this way.
 The Council also recognized the need early on to engage consultants to assist in laying the groundwork for a co-creation process with Vermonters in the development of the initial CAP.
 This was intended to build a framework for the continued and ongoing discussion with Vermonters around climate action in Vermont.
 Climate Access and RISE Consulting led that work and will continue to work with the Council as we roll out the initial Climate Action Plan.
 To do so, a public engagement plan was developed through discussion with the Council, subcommittees, three roundtables and stakeholder interviews.
-This plan, which can be found in the appendices (INSERT), focused on three phases of targeted engagement, the first of completed in Fall of 2021 is discussed here.
+This plan focused on three phases of targeted engagement, the first of completed in Fall of 2021 is discussed here.

 This Fall, we engaged with a total of 1,602 Vermonters to discuss the development of the Climate Action Plan.
 Public events were held between September 21 and October 12, 2021 and an online survey was conducted between September 20 and October 15, 2021.
 Additionally, The Agency of Natural Resources (ANR) summarized public comments submitted from July 2 and October 7, 2021.
 Climate Access and Rise Consulting interviewed stakeholders from a broad range of stakeholder groups to inform the public engagement plan and share concerns related to climate impacts and solutions to include in the Climate Action Plan.